OpenFAST/openfast/docs/source/user/subdyn/theory.rst

 	y1 = Y_1 =-F_{TP}

-By examining Eq. :eq:`main4` , the force is extracted from the first block row as:
+By examining Eq. :eq:`main4` and Eq. :eq:`FTPtilde`, the force is extracted from the first block row as:

 .. math:: :label: FTP2